Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/04_Linking_your_knowledge.md

 ### Linking a local file

 *It is also possible to write a link in a note in Obsidian that allows you to open a file from your computer.
-You need to insert the path to the file into the following link.
-You can find the path by right-clicking on the file and selecting "Copy as Path".
-Usually there will automatically will insert double quotation mark. you have to replace them with <  >*
+You need to insert a path to a file on your local device into the following link.
+You can find the path by right-clicking on a file and selecting "Copy as Path".
+Usually there will automatically will insert double quotation mark.
+You have to replace them with <  >*

 ```markdown
 [filename](<absolute-path>)
 ```

-*If you change the name of the local file the link will not automatically be updated.*
+*If you change the name of your local file on your local device (and with it the path to the file) the link in Obsidian will not automatically be updated.*

 ### Using Tags